Testing from a Developer’s point of viewPublished on: Author: Bram Dekker Category: IT development and operations

 - Highlight key examples of a feature

-- Organize more comprehensive tests and technical tests, which are related to the feature at hand, separately to keep a clean overview1
+- Separate more comprehensive tests and technical tests, which are related to the feature at hand, to keep a clean overview1

 1 Fifty Quick Ideas To Improve Your Tests, p.
 62 Balance Three Competing Forces